mrsheun/Eth_Lagos-Hackerton/README.md

 This project is licensed under the MIT License.
 Acknowledgements

-    Ethereum Nigeria for organizing the hackathon at the University of Lagos campus.
+    Ethereum Nigeria and my mentor (Enoch Mbaebie) for organizing the hackathon at the University of Lagos campus.
     OpenZeppelin for their ERC-721 implementation and security audits.
     Truffle Suite for providing development tools and resources for Ethereum smart contracts.